“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “You don’t have any weapons on you?”
 Jerry asked me.

-“Of course not.”
-I said.
+“Of course not,” I said.
 “I’d like to think you don’t either.”

 He chuckled and pulled open the gate.
 I dusted my hands on my new jeans.

 The electrocution stopped and the pain went away.
 For the first time in my life, I was without my personal database.
-Only briefly did I feel naked and at-face stupid because honestly, nothing about life felt or looked all that different with it deactivated.
-Nothing was changed aside from the fact I couldn't watch the Simpsons or browse feeds conveniently from the corners of my peripheral.
+Only briefly did I feel naked and stupid because honestly, nothing about life felt or looked all that different with it was deactivated.
+Nothing was changed aside from the fact I couldn't watch the Simpsons or browse news feeds conveniently from the corners of my peripheral.

 I felt zigged.
 It was up to me to pocket the thought for now.